-Private Investigator job openings are posted on the same job boards as any other jobs.
+Private Investigator job openings are posted on the same job boards like any other jobs.
 If you want to find a job as a private investigator, I recommend that you start there.
 Here are links to the major job boards:

 LinkedIn is one of the most effective ways to find employment.
 LinkedIn has the same jobs that are posted on the major job sites.
 What sets LinkedIn apart is you can quickly determine if any of your contacts work at that company.

 If you’re not on LinkedIn yet, I highly recommend that you set up a profile and start networking.
 It is important to make connections both inside and outside the investigation industry.
 Not only will it help you land your first job, but it will also help you network with other P.I.’s to get jobs in the future.